UW-geophysics-edu/ESS314-fall23/final_project/final_project.md

  ### For the mid point checking, the rubric for grading is the following:

+Grades will be posted on canvas as graded over 10 points each.
+Final grade is 50 points.

 | written mechanics	| clarify or flow of argument  |strength and support|sophistication of argument|adherence to guidelines| *Total report grade* | Notebook organization|	Comments on the cells|correctness of analysis| 	*Total Notebook Grade*|
 | --- | --- | --- |---|---|---|---|---|---|---|
 |20%|20%|25%|15%|20%|50%|30%|20%|50%|50%|